stefanholek/kmd/README.txt

 3. Command aliases can be configured simply by extending the *aliases* dict.
    Alias names apply to all *do_*, *complete_*, and *help_* attributes.

-4. Incomplete command names are automatically expanded if they are unique.
+4. Incomplete command names are automatically expanded given they are unique.

 5. Lines starting with '#' are treated as comments.
 The new *comment* method